Pregnancy tests using animals: Hogben test

 The Hogben test, named after the British zoologist Lancelot Hogben, was one of the most reliable and rapid pregnancy tests from the 1940s to the 1960s.
 The urine samples were injected into African clawed frogs.
 The Hogben test uses female frogs, unlike the Galli-Mainini test which uses male frogs.

 Hogben's earlier works revolved around pituitary hormones and frogs.
 One day, Hogben and his team observed that the skin colour of the adult frogs was dependent on their growing environment.
 The colour ranges from a dark environment which led to black skin colour, to a light environment where light-coloured frogs were found.
-Hogben hypothesized this interesting phenomenon by the result of the pituitary gland's presence.
-Hogben validated his hypothesis by proofing the removal of the pituitary gland would result in the white skin colour of frogs regardless of their growing environment.
+Hogben hypothesized this being the result of the pituitary gland's presence.
+Hogben validated his hypothesis by proving that the removal of the pituitary gland would result in the white skin colour of frogs regardless of their growing environment.
 More significantly, during his study of the frog pituitary gland, he discovered female frogs would ovulate, after the injection of ox pituitary gland extracts into its dorsal lymph sac, which created a basis for his future discovery.